-Any inconsistency in the authorities governing the Award shall be resolved by giving precedence in the following order: (a) applicable Federal statutes, (b) applicable Federal regulations, (c) Notice of Grant Award and Signature Page; (d) CNCS Program Specific Terms and Conditions, (d) CNCS General Terms and Conditions, (e) the Notice of Funding Opportunity, and (f) the approved Award Application including all assurances, certifications, attachments, and pre-award negotiations.
+Any inconsistency in the authorities governing the Award shall be resolved by giving precedence in the following order: (a) applicable Federal statutes, (b) applicable Federal regulations, (c) Notice of

+Grant Award and Signature Page; (d) CNCS Program Specific Terms and Conditions, (e) CNCS General Terms and Conditions, (f) the Notice of Funding Opportunity, and (g) the approved Award Application including all assurances, certifications, attachments, and pre-award negotiations.

-II.
+III.
 GENERAL TERMS AND CONDITIONS